C/C++ Preprocessor directives | Set 2

 #line number "filename"

-Here, optional_error is any error specified by the user which will be shown when this derective is found in the program.
+- Here, optional_error is any error specified by the user which will be shown when this directive is found in the program.
+Example:

 error: #error GeeksforGeeks not found !